cordercorder/knn-models/examples/es_knnmt/README.md

 This page includes instructions on how to use SK-MT with kNN-models, taking the IT domain corpus from [multi-domain parallel data](https://github.com/roeeaharoni/unsupervised-domain-clusters) as an example.
-**For efficiency, we do not use edit-distance to re-rank the search results of ElasticSearch as the time complexity of computing edit-distance is quadratic to the input string length, which is slightly different from the paper.
-Despite that, we found SK-MT can still achieve reasonably good performance without re-ranking.**

 ## Download the pre-trained model